 These products are pasteurized and are an excellent substitute when uncooked eggs or egg whites are called for in a recipe.
 They are sold at most food stores along with refrigerated dairy products.
 Their cost is very reasonable, and the products are quite good.

 One brand sold at our local supermarket packages two 250-mL (1-cup) containers of liquid eggs in a small carton.
 Since each 250-mL container holds the equivalent of 5 whole eggs, you get the equivalent of 10 eggs in a carton for around the same cost as one dozen fresh Grade-A Eggs.

-Since it is unsafe to eat uncooked eggs or egg whites, and since some vintage recipes call for raw eggs that are not cooked, to avoid any risk associated with eggs and salmonella you must adapt your recipes as follows:
+Since using raw eggs in recipes is considered unsafe, and since some old fashioned no-bake recipes call for raw eggs or uncooked egg whites, to avoid any risk associated with raw eggs and salmonella you need to adapt your recipes as follows:

 Note: As an alternative, you may substitute powdered eggs or refrigerated liquid eggs by carefully following the package directions.
 Both products are pasteurized and may be used in recipes like regular eggs.

 You may precook the egg yolks in a saucepan by combining the yolks with some liquid from the recipe.
 Cook over a low heat, stirring constantly, until the yolk mixture reaches the temperature of 160°F (71°C) or coats a metal spoon or the blade of a knife with a thin film.

 Once the yolks are cooked, place the saucepan in cold water and continue to stir until the mixture is cool, and then proceed with the recipe.